Logo

 I came into machine learning through data visualization.

 Researchers have always been trying to see what’s inside.
 Feature maps.
 Saliency maps.
 Attention visualizations.
 Latent interpolations.
-The tools exist, locked away in research labs and Jupyter notebooks, inaccessible to anyone outside the field.
+The tools exist.
+But they live in Jupyter notebooks and research papers.
+Built by ML people, for ML people.
+Your average person has no way in.

 The Medium, Not the Copy

 Almost everyone using image generation is trying to replicate.
-Make a photo that looks real.
-Make an illustration that replaces stock art.
+Ghiblify yourself.
+Replace a stock photo.
+Generate a headshot so you don’t have to pay a photographer.
 The entire conversation is replacement.

-A model trained on millions of images doesn’t just learn to produce images.
+But a model trained on millions of images doesn’t just learn to produce images.
 It learns patterns.
 It builds a structured space where visual concepts are organized — by mood, by composition, by texture.
 “Intensity” lives somewhere in there.
 “Warmth” lives somewhere else.
 “Tiger stripes” and “leopard spots” are neighbors.
-The model built a map of visual understanding.
+We have this entire space to explore and we’re riding the same train through it every time — type a prompt, get an image, done.

 Making the Model Dance